This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Call 911 for any of the following:

-- Sudden chest pain, pounding or racing heart, or shortness of breath
+- You have sudden chest pain, pounding or racing heartbeat, or shortness of breath.

-- A bad fall that may have broken a bone
+- You had a bad fall and you may have broken a bone.

-- Weak or numb on one side of your body
+- You feel weak or numb on one side of your body.

 Treatment for multiple myeloma